 Double Layer Star

-Title: 6 foot double layer Star (imported)
+Title: 6 foot double layer Star

 Description: Super bright star with two layers of warm white lights